Collisional and radiative energy loss in small systems: Introduction

 Operating under the premise that QGP forms in central small collision systems, it follows that final state energy loss suffered by high-$p_T$ partons moving through the medium should result in a nuclear modification factor less than 1 in these collisions.
 Experimental measurements of the nuclear modification factor $R_{AB}$ in small systems from RHIC and LHC provide an inconclusive suppression pattern, particularly as a function of centrality.
 ALICE \cite{ALICE:2016yta} and ATLAS \cite{ATLAS:2022kqu} report leading hadron nuclear modification factors in central \coll{p}{Pb} collisions consistent with no suppression, and even a $20\%$ \emph{enhancement}.
 PHENIX \cite{PHENIX:2021dod} measures the nuclear modification factor in central \collFour{p}{d}{He3}{Au} as $R_{AB} \simeq 0.75$, with a pronounced enhancement in peripheral collisions.

 However, measuring the centrality-dependent $R_{AB}$ in small systems presents experimental challenges, notably centrality bias \cite{ALICE:2014xsp, PHENIX:2013jxf, Kordell:2016njg, PHENIX:2023dxl, Bzdak:2014rca}.
 In the determination of the nuclear modification factor, the Glauber model \cite{Glauber:1970jm,Miller:2007ri} is typically used to map between the measured event activity, related to the number of soft particles produced, and the number of binary collisions, related to the number of hard particles produced.
 Centrality bias is a non-trivial correlation between the hard and soft particles, which may lead to an inaccurate estimate for the number of hard collisions, which are then used to normalize the nuclear modification factor.
 A recent PHENIX study \cite{PHENIX:2023dxl} experimentally measures the number of binary collisions using the prompt photon $R_{AB}$, which they then use to determine the $R_{AB}$ for pions produced in central \coll{d}{Au} collisions, independently of the standard Glauber model mapping.
 They find $R_{AB} \simeq 0.75$ for central \coll{d}{Au} collisions, that the enhancement \cite{PHENIX:2021dod} in peripheral \coll{d}{Au} collisions disappears, and that the $0\text{--}100\%$ centrality $R_{AB}$ is consistent with the minimum bias value.
 These results are qualitatively consistent with a picture of QGP formation in central \coll{d}{Au} collisions wherein final state energy loss leads to $R_{AB} < 1$.
-Other experimental work on this front includes measuring self-normalized observables which are not sensitive to this centrality bias \cite{ATLAS:2022iyq}, further understanding of high-$p_T$ $v_2$ measurements \cite{ATLAS:2019vcm}, and minimum bias measurements in intermediate-sized systems like \coll{O}{O} \cite{Huss:2020whe, Huss:2020dwe}.
+Other theoretical and experimental work on this front includes measuring self-normalized observables which are not sensitive to this centrality bias \cite{ATLAS:2022iyq}, further understanding of high-$p_T$ $v_2$ measurements \cite{ATLAS:2019vcm}, minimum bias measurements in intermediate-sized systems like \coll{O}{O} \cite{Huss:2020whe, Huss:2020dwe}, and accounting for the correlations between the hard and soft modes \cite{JETSCAPE:2024dgu}.

 Given these experimental challenges, theoretical input becomes a vital and complementary approach to determining the consistency of suppression measurements in small systems with a final state energy loss scenario.